adamdecaf/docs/docs/paygate/index.md

 ### Running PayGate locally using Docker Compose (Quickest)

 PayGate can be quickly ran using the provided [Docker Compose file](https://github.com/moov-io/paygate/blob/master/docker-compose.yml).
-Note that you may need to adjust some environment variables in this file before running it, for example the `DEFAULT_ROUTING_NUMBER` account variable.
+Ensur you have [installed Docker Compose](https://docs.docker.com/compose/install/) for your platform

-First, [install Docker Compose](https://docs.docker.com/compose/install/) for your platform.
-Then clone the repository and run `docker-compose up` within it.
+Clone the repository and run `docker-compose up` within it.

 ```
 $ git clone https://github.com/moov-io/paygate.git